 - Authentication data – includes account log-in information, passwords and memorable data for accessing your Aviva accounts;

-- Telephone recordings and online chat transcripts – information obtained during recordings of telephone calls or online chats with our representatives and call centres;
+- Telephone recordings and live chat transcripts – information obtained during recordings of telephone calls or live chats with our representatives and call centres;

 - Marketing and communication preferences, promotion entries and customer feedback – includes marketing and communication preferences, information relating to promotions and prize draws, responses to surveys, complaints and details of your customer experience.

 - Accurate contact data, e.g. where you have moved address, changed your telephone number or started using a new email address and not yet advised Aviva.
 This data may be used to ensure that we have a complete understanding of your product holding and to provide you with communications about your products.
 It will not be used for direct marketing purposes unless it was collected by the third party expressly for that purpose and always in accordance with data protection law.

 Information collected from your devices, including:

 - Data relating to other Aviva policies – e.g. quote, policy and claim histories relating to other existing Aviva policies or products or those you may have applied for or held in the past, and contact details where you may have advised Aviva about a change on one product, but not another;

 - Modelled data that has been developed by Aviva using data that it already holds.
 For example, we use data that we have collected in relation to sums insured to develop our own sum insured calculator to predict your likely required sum insured.